changkun/cg1/README.md

 ## Tools

-The following lists tools used by the tutorials.
+The following lists tools are used in the tutorials.

 - [Node.js](https://nodejs.org/)
 - [three.js](https://threejs.org/)